hashicorp/boundary-plugin-azure/README.md

 Current limitations of this plugin:

-- Only VMs can be added to host sets through this plugin, not any other type of compute resource
 - A client secret must be generated against a registered application with any necessary permissions
 - For now, credential rotation must be disabled using the `disable_credential_rotation`